Least Damaging Hair Extensions

 Hair extensions should always be installed in a salon setting by a licensed hairstylist.
 However, this may feel overwhelming if you’re new to the whole process.

 Extensions don’t have to cause havoc on your hair.
-As stated earlier, as long as the extensions are properly installed and you maintain them with care, extensions shouldn’t damage your natural hair.
-However, there are lower maintenance options.
+As stated earlier, as long as the extensions are properly installed and you care for them, they shouldn’t damage your natural hair.

 It’s surprising how many factors you should consider before choosing hair extensions.